manojbaniya444/React-Flask-ML-Test/README.md

 ## For the backend
--> open vs code terminal and change the directory to Backend by cd Backend -> install required libraries pip install flask pip install numpy pip install pickle pip install flask-cors pip install sklearn pip install pandas
+-> open vs code terminal and change the directory to Backend by cd Backend -> install required libraries
+* pip install flask
+* pip install numpy
+* pip install pickle
+* pip install flask-cors
+* pip install sklearn
+* pip install pandas

 or
-run the command pip install -r requirements.txt
+run the command pip install -r requirements.txt\n

 --> Then run: python app.py
 This will start the backend server at http://localhost/5000